Last Updated on July 28, 2022

 The Arno River Promenade

 The River Arno runs across Pisa, lined with a gorgeous promenade and yellow and beige houses lining the streets running parallel to the river.

 You could just walk from the Solferino Bride to Ponte di Mezzo Bridge, turn around there and make a loop back, or if you have more time, make sure to walk all the way east to Ponte della Fortezza.
-Between these two bridges you will find the art café Babette (Lungarno Mediceo 15), filled with art by local artists and definitely worth a coffee stop.
 On this stretch of the promenade, located in the historic quarter of Santa Maria, you’ll also pass prominent medieval buildings such as the Medici Palace, Toscanelli Palace and the church of San Matteo.

 Piazza Garibaldi and Piazza XX Settembre are two opposing town squares at each end of the Ponte di Mezzo, and are considered the actual center of the city.
 From here starts Borgo Stretto, Pisa’s most elegant street.
 You can’t miss this street, recognizable by its many arches, under which expensive boutiques can be found.

 Borgo Stretto is also home to the city’s most exquisite pastry shop: Pasticceria Salza.

 This enchanting square is the medieval heart of the city, surrounded by high medieval buildings.
 You’ll get there when you follow Borgo Stretto, and similar to this pretty street, the square is surrounded by stone arches.
 There are some lovely restaurants here (where you’ll see locals eat, not tourists), as well as a traditional vegetable market.